Proto-Indo-European phonology: Fricatives

 The "laryngeals" may have been fricatives, but there is no consensus as to their phonetic realization.
+They are generally suspected to have been glottal, velar, uvular or even pharyngeal fricatives (much like the Semitic laryngeals that inspired their name), though at least some of these reconstructed phonemes have also been suggested to have been glottal or uvular stops originally.

 Laryngeals

 The phonemes h₁, *h₂, *h₃ (or ə₁, *ə₂, *ə₃ and /ə/), marked with cover symbol H (also denoting "unknown laryngeal"), stand for three "laryngeal" phonemes.
-The term laryngeal as a phonetic description is largely obsolete, retained only because its usage has become standard in the field.

-The phonetic values of the laryngeal phonemes are disputable; various suggestions for their exact phonetic value have been made, ranging from cautious claims that all that can be said with certainty is that h₂ represented a fricative pronounced far back in the mouth, and that h₃ exhibited lip-rounding up to more definite proposals; e.g. Meier-Brügger writes that realizations of h₁ = /[h]/, h₂ = /[χ]/ and h₃ = /[ɣ]/ or /[ɣʷ]/ "are in all probability accurate".
+The phonetic values of the laryngeal phonemes are disputable; various suggestions for their exact phonetic value have been made, ranging from cautious claims that all that can be said with certainty is that h₂ represented a fricative pronounced far back in the mouth and that h₃ exhibited lip-rounding, up to more definite proposals; e.g. Meier-Brügger writes that realizations of h₁ = /[h]/, h₂ = /[χ]/ and h₃ = /[ɣ]/ or /[ɣʷ]/ "are in all probability accurate".
 Another commonly cited speculation for h₁ h₂ h₃ is /[ʔ ʕ ʕʷ]/ (e.g. Beekes).
 Simon (2013) has argued that the Hieroglyphic Luwian sign *19 stood for //ʔa// (distinct from //a//) and represented the reflex of h₁.
 It is possible, however, that all three laryngeals ultimately fell together as a glottal stop in some languages.
 Evidence for this development in Balto-Slavic comes from the eventual development of post-vocalic laryngeals into a register distinction commonly described as "acute" (vs. "circumflex" register on long vocalics not originally closed by a laryngeal) and marked in some fashion on all long syllables, whether stressed or not; furthermore, in some circumstances original acute register is reflected by a "broken tone" (i.e. glottalized vowel) in modern Latvian.

 The schwa indogermanicum symbol ə is sometimes used for a laryngeal between consonants, in a "syllabic" position.